-What Does the Name NERF Actually Mean?
+What Does the Name NERF Mean?

-NERF stands for Non Expanding Recreational Foam, or does it…?
+NERF stands for Non Expanding Recreational Foam.
+Or does it?

 A few theories are floating around about the actual meaning of the NERF acronym, but the most likely explanation comes from the inventor of the Nerf ball himself, Reyn Guyer.

 He explains on his website that his team didn’t actually come up with the name.
 In fact, their team’s working name, the “falsie-ball”, was definitely not child appropriate.
-It was an in-house joke about breast implants (because you know, the soft foam balls were um, a good reminder).
+It was an in-house joke about breast implants (because, you know, the soft foam balls were, um, a good reminder).

 However, instead of just a dribble of water, it shot out like a jet, and the idea for the Super Soaker was born.
-His first prototype, which he made entirely himself at home from bits of pipe and a soda bottle, could shoot water up to nearly 40 feet.
+His first prototype, which he made at home from bits of pipe and a soda bottle, could shoot water up to nearly 40 feet.

 In 1986 he patented the idea as a “squirt gun”, which even included a sound generator to make futuristic sound effects when the gun was shooting.

 He sold the Squirt gun design to Larami Toys in 1989.
 They launched the first toy as the Powder Drencher in 1990, and in 1991 it rebranded as the Super Soaker.
-Two million of these guns were sold in that single year.
+Two million of these toy guns were sold in that single year.

 Later in 1995, Hasbro purchased Larami, and Johnson continued to develop new toys for them.
 And this is where the two stories collide, when Johnson worked out to adapt the Super Soaker to shoot Nerf projectiles instead of water.